Hindsight bias: Healthcare system

 Accidents are prone to happen in any human undertaking, but accidents occurring within the healthcare system seem more salient and severe because of their profound effect on the lives of those involved and sometimes result in the death of a patient.
-In the healthcare system, there are a number of methods in which specific cases of accidents that happened being reviewed by others who already know the outcome of the case.
+In the healthcare system, there are a number of methods in which specific cases of accidents that happened are being reviewed by others who already know the outcome of the case.
 Those methods include morbidity and mortality conferences, autopsies, case analysis, medical malpractice claims analysis, staff interviews, and even patient observation.
 Hindsight bias has been shown to cause difficulties in measuring errors in these cases.
 Many of the errors are considered preventable after the fact, which clearly indicates the presence and the importance of a hindsight bias in this field.
 There are two sides in the debate in how these case reviews should be approached to best evaluate past cases: the error elimination strategy and the safety management strategy.
 The error elimination strategy aims to find the cause of errors, relying heavily on hindsight (therefore more subject to the hindsight bias).
 The safety management strategy relies less on hindsight (less subject to hindsight bias) and identifies possible constraints during the decision-making process of that case.
 However, it is not immune to error.

 Judicial system

 Hindsight bias results in being held to a higher standard in court.
 The defense is particularly susceptible to these effects since their actions are the ones being scrutinized by the jury.
 The hindsight bias causes defendants to be judged as capable of preventing the bad outcome.
 Although much stronger for the defendants, hindsight bias also affects the plaintiffs.
 In cases that there is an assumption of risk, hindsight bias may contribute to the jurors perceiving the event as riskier because of the poor outcome.
 That may lead the jury to feel that the plaintiff should have exercised greater caution in the situation.
 Both effects can be minimized if attorneys put the jury in a position of foresight, rather than hindsight, through the use of language and timelines.
 Judges and juries are likely to mistakenly view negative events as being more foreseeable than what it was in the moment when they look at the situation after the fact in court.
 Encouraging people to explicitly think about the counterfactuals was an effective means of reducing the hindsight bias.
 In other words, people became less attached to the actual outcome and were more open to consider alternative lines of reasoning prior to the event.
-Judges involved in fraudulent transfer litigation cases were subject to the hindsight bias as well and result in an unfair advantage for the plaintiff, showing that jurors are not the only ones sensitive to the effects of the hindsight bias in the courtroom.
+Judges involved in fraudulent transfer litigation cases were subject to the hindsight bias as well and resulted in an unfair advantage for the plaintiff, showing that jurors are not the only ones sensitive to the effects of the hindsight bias in the courtroom.